 Good Insulation is Critical

 Seriously, insulate!
-Good insulation matters in the winter and summer.
-It will pay back especially if fuel prices increase.
+Good house insulation matters in the winter and summer.
+It will pay back especially as fuel prices increase.
 You can do it yourself.
 See the national map and insulate based on where you are.

-Remember, wall insulation is as important as attic insulation.
-If you are building new, make sure to insulate exterior walls.
-Start with 2×6 walls with high R factor roll insulation.
+House insulation is key and remember, wall insulation is as important as attic insulation.
+If you are building a new home, make sure to insulate exterior walls.
+Start with 2×6 walls with high R factor roll insulation between the studs.
 Then add 2″ exterior rigid foam insulation.
 Place the exterior insulation so that the seams don't align with the seams in the OSB sheathing.
 If you are re-siding a home, consider adding 2 inch rigid R10 foam boards on the outside of walls under new exterior siding to improve the wall insulation (R value).